-Spaying and neutering your pets has health benefits other than just population control.
+Spaying and neutering your pet has health benefits other than just population control.
 Your pet’s behavioral issues can also be improved after they get spayed or neutered.
-For instance, males who aren’t neutered tend to be aggressive, while male cats also spray their surroundings in order to claim their territory.
+For instance, males who aren’t neutered tend to be more aggressive, while male cats also spray their surroundings in order to claim their territory.
 When females aren’t spayed, they go into heat and usually change in temperament while also becoming more vocal.
 Choosing to have your pet spayed or neutered will help prevent them from becoming aggressive, territorial, and loud.

-Getting your pets spayed or neutered can also help prevent certain health concerns that are common in cats and dogs.
+Getting your pet spayed or neutered can also help prevent certain health concerns that are common in cats and dogs.
 Pets that are spayed and neutered are less prone to diseases like testicular cancer or prostate enlargement in males and breast cancer in females.
 At Gateway Animal Hospital in Lake City, we’re dedicated to helping prevent harmful animal diseases from spreading, as well as making sure that all of the animals in our community remain as healthy as possible.